 Tim Anderson adp 103.
 My rank 81.

 I’m high on a lot of the White Sox players this year, especially at their current adp.
 If I had to pick one, I’d go with Jose Abreu.
 He’s currently going after Rizzo and LeMahieu, and I think he’ll outperform both (I still have LeMahieu slightly higher only because he qualifies at multiple positions, including the toughest to fill, Second base).
 The lineup is stacked around him and he just knows how to hit with runners on, even with two strikes.
 He doesn’t try to do too much and still hits over 30 home runs.
 RBI north of 115 is very strong possibility again as well.
 Tim Anderson has to be mentioned too.
-Owners and experts anticipate a huge drop in batting average (he won the batting title last year), but even still with his power/speed combo and the hitters around him, Anderson's a terrific value at his adp.
+Owners and experts anticipate a huge drop in batting average based on his .399 BABIP (he won the batting title last year), but even if it lowers 30 or 40 points, his power/speed combo and the hitters around him make Anderson a terrific value at his adp.

 Jose Ramirez adp 19. my rank 17.